HTLLeonding/if.03.01-03_reading-assignment3/README.md

-# IF.03.01-03 Basic Web Techniques -- Html and a first look into Css
+# IF.03.01-03 Basic Web Techniques -- Lists and Tables
 ## Content
 This reading assignment shall make you familiar with lists and tables.
 Go through the topics named in the document [ReadingAssignment.md](ReadingAssignment.md).
 Read the pages linked there and play around with the *Try it Yourself* buttons.